by Doc Quantum, based on Super Friends #7 by E. Nelson Bridwell

 “Lead on, then,” said Hawkman, following, “we’re ready for anything!”

-“Good,” said Owlwoman as the trio flew into the darkness and she looked ahead, “from what I see, you will need your weapons!
+“Good,” said Owlwoman as the trio flew into the darkness, adding as she looked ahead, “from what I see, you will need your weapons!
 We all have some fighting to do!”

 At that moment, several slimy tendrils began reaching for each of the flying heroes, although the Hawks could not see them.
 “Creatures of the dark — things which are part of the gloom — are attacking!”
 Owlwoman shouted as a warning.